-The key to creating video scripts for real estate that don’t suck is to create content that generates attention while at the same time providing entertainment or value.
+The key to creating video scripts for real estate marketing that don’t suck is to create content that generates attention while at the same time providing value.
 In this blog post, I want to share the 3 things you must know or do before you can begin crafting any kind of video script for real estate.

-Step 1: Understand How Video Works
+Step 1: Understand How Real Estate Video Works

 You cannot create a good video script for real estate without first knowing how it works.
 Let’s start out by describing what video is NOT!